Over the course of almost two decades, the program has supported hundreds of youth to transform their lives.

 Students are re-engaged in school and community.
 Most students double their pre-program school attendance levels, and students spend 60 hours per year volunteering at a local organization.

-On average, 80% of Take a Hike students graduate from high school.
-In 2018 the number will be as high as 97%, and in 2017 it was 92%, compared with provincial graduation rates of 84%.
+On average, 88% of Take a Hike students graduate from high school.
+In 2018 the number was as high as 97%, and in 2017 it was 92%, compared with provincial graduation rates of 84%.